Guide

 Can I use the result commercially?

 Copyright in the original song still applies.
-For commercial use, obtain the appropriate mechanical or sync license from the rights holder.
+For commercial use — selling the track, using it in a commercial video, performing it in a paid setting — obtain the appropriate mechanical or sync license from the rights holder.

 Ready to make your karaoke track?